-Wood burners & multi-fuel stoves are usually a standalone centrepiece to keep one or more room’s cosy, however certain models can be connected to a back boiler to provide central heating and hot water.
+Wood burners & multi-fuel stoves are usually a standalone centerpiece to keep one or more room’s cosy, however, certain models can be connected to a back boiler to provide central heating and hot water.

 During our free, Free No Obligation home visit we will discuss all options with you and advise you regarding the most suitable stove & type of fuel for your needs and budget.

 For a rough guide to the costs of having a multi-fuel stove installed please see our wood and multi-fuel stove installation costs page.

 To view a selection of leading manufacturer’s stoves, visit our wood burning stove brochure page.

 When you’re thinking about installing a wood-burning stove, finance is usually a big factor.
 A wood-burning stove makes an attractive focal feature to a room, it can also give you the opportunity to turn off the central heating and make a significant saving on your heating bills.
 However, those savings can’t be achieved without an initial investment in your stove and the cost of installation.

 With more rises in gas, electricity and oil prices, people are looking at ways to cut their bills.
 Every home’s different but it’s estimated a wood-burner can save up to 30% on fuel bills each year!
 Many stoves provide sufficient heat that when the door to the room they are installed in is left ajar, heat is able to permeate throughout the entire house, enabling the central heating to be turned off or down to a very low temperature.

 Wood is a carbon-neutral fuel because the carbon released as it burns has already effectively been offset by the carbon absorbed during the lifespan of the tree – leading to a net zero carbon footprint.